Humbleness VS Humility: 5 Basic Differences

 As the leader of a nonviolent movement in India against British colonial rule, Mahatma Gandhi exemplified humbleness.
 His modesty was evident despite being hailed as the Father of the Nation.

-He demonstrated humbleness by living a very simple lifestyle.
+He demonstrated humbleness by living a simple lifestyle.
 He was a true minimalist, renouncing material possessions.
-Even his clothing demonstrated his lack of personal pride, as he wore only traditional Indian attire.
+His clothing demonstrated his lack of personal pride, as he wore only traditional Indian attire.

 humility vs modesty | humility vs humiliation | are humbleness and humility the same